 The procedural nature of NEPA claims mean that those wanting to either protect or halt a project requiring NEPA review will want to be strategic about the contents of the administrative record.
 Challengers to a NEPA review generally waive arguments not specifically made in the comment period, though challengers usually are not required to have authored a particular comment to later make arguments based on it.
 Therefore, proponents of a particular project might want to argue that plaintiffs have waived particular arguments in order to weaken the challenge to the project.
 Additionally, through the filing of comments or the production of environmental studies, proponents of a project can aid the agency in thoughtfully and credibly responding to comments and explaining its decision.

 In July 2020, the Council on Environmental Quality published a final rule that significantly revised the NEPA implementing regulations for the first time in more than 40 years.
 Among other changes, the final rule set presumptive time limits for completion of an EIS or an EA, as well as presumptive page limits for the documents.
 The rule strikes the requirement to consider indirect and cumulative impacts, excludes projects with “minimal” federal funding or involvement, allows applicants to prepare an EIS, and requires joint records of decision where proposals require actions by more than one federal agency.
-The rule also requires federal agencies to revise their own NEPA procedures for consistency with the final rule by September 14, 2021.
+The rule also required federal agencies to revise their own NEPA procedures for consistency with the final rule by September 14, 2021.